Call Us

 If the AQ-10 suggests you or your child are showing very few autistic tendencies, there’s nothing immediate that you’ll be advised to do.
 However, it’s a good idea to continue monitoring the signs or traits that prompted you to take the AQ-10 in the first place and if you begin to notice problems in your day-to-day life, you could consider going to see your GP or getting a private autism assessment.

 If the AQ-10 suggests you or your child are experiencing some of the common signs and characteristics of autism, you’ll be advised to book our private autism assessment.
-This can lead to a formal diagnosis and options for further support, if this is something you or your child would benefit from.
+This can lead to a formal diagnosis and options for further support for any neurodevelopmental needs, if this is something you or your child would benefit from.

 Our private autism assessments at Priory are conducted by either a therapist, psychologist or psychiatrist, all of whom have extensive experience in autism diagnosis and support.
 The assessment process is made up of a number of key stages: